 With chutney you just let everything simmer away till its all cooked.

 So throw in all your ingredients and cook for about an hour.
+Then simply ladle your pumpkin chutney into sterilised jars and you’re done.

 New to preserving?
 Then don’t panic, I can take you from zero to hero in no time at all.